MeMasterMind/brawl-dash/mods/README.md

 3. Paste the downloaded file here and click "replace" when you get a pop up

 4. Open up your Brawl Dash!

+# List of all mods:

+1. LeanMod\
+   changes basically everything to purple / lean colour

+2. JanetMod\
+   puts a new brawler called Janet into the game